gokusenz/coding-challenge-email/README.md

 ## Solution

 I create a service(focus on backend) that sends the email to the recipient by taking the emails of recipient and sender, the subject and content as inputs.
-It is backed by Mailgun and Sendgrid.
-It always try to use Mailgun first, and if there's anything wrong, it tried to use Sendgrid to send the email.
+It is backed by Sendgrid and Mailgun.
+It always try to use Sendgrid first, and if there's anything wrong, it tried to use Mailgun to send the email.

 ## Installation/Deployment